 It has a total capacity of 65 liters, but with lots of external attachment points.
-This includes attachment for hiking poles, sleeping pad and the Daylite daypack.
+This includes attachments for hiking poles, a sleeping pad, and the Daylite daypack.
 Additionally, this backpack has so many different pockets and compartments that you’ll have no other choice than to stay organized.

 It’s worth noting that the Rook backpack is equipped with hip belt pockets, which are one of the best inventions since sliced bread.
 It also has an internal hydration sleeve, and it comes with a pricey Osprey rain cover, for ultimate protection from the elements.

 The Redwing 50 by Kelty is one of the most popular internal frame hiking backpacks of the past decade.
 It’s a medium backpack, so it’s best for shorter adventures that last no more than 2-3 days.
 And it has a pretty affordable price point, which explains why it is popular with so many people.

 This pack features Kelty’s Perfect Fit Suspension, which includes a ridiculously comfortable backpanel with spaced-out foam inserts that are covered with breathable mesh.
 Plus, you can adjust the height of the harness, as well as the length of the shoulder straps and the width of the hip belt.

 In addition to that, the internal HDPE frame sheet does a great job at distributing the weight evenly, so that you stay comfortable even when the pack is at full capacity.